 These days, banners are made in a variety of sizes, colors, layouts, fonts, images, styles, and phrases.
-Even specialty banners, such as Christmas banners, are made in a plethora of designs.
+Even specialty banners, such as Christmas banners, are made in a plethora of designs and there are many different ways to advertise with them.
 If banners seem outdated or uninspired, think again.
 More options mean that there are banners to cater to each person's wants and needs.
 For those who may be having a difficult time deciding on whether or not a banner is the best choice for them, keep reading.
 This article will overview some of the main categories of Christmas banners available today and how they will be valuable this Christmas season.

 For Christians observing the religious aspects of Christmas, décor might not come to mind as a top priority.
 However, banners that emphasize the true meaning of Christmas can be a great reminder of what the holiday is truly about: Jesus’ birthday.
 Instead of covering homes in extravagant light displays, consider the appeal of a few modest banners that focus the attention on the spirit of the day.
 Make praise central to the season by hanging banners that say phrases such as “Keep Christ in Christmas” or “Happy Birthday to the Savior.”
 Image-based banners are another option.
 Religious imagery can be a poignant, timeless reminder of what Christmas means.
 For example, a nativity scene is a great companion banner for other Christmas decorations in the home.
 Although retractable banners are probably the most popular type of banner construction for professional and display needs, banners designed to go on flagpoles are probably best for outdoor decorating, and banners designs to hang on the wall are probably best for indoor decorating.